Coinbase Review 2022 From a Long-Term User and Early Crypto Adopter

 Coinbase Wallet Review

-The Coinbase Wallet can help you store all of your digital assets in one place.
+The Coinbase Wallet can help you store all your digital assets in one place.
 It allows you to store them on your own device.
-And that can help give users more control as well as peace of mind.
+That can help give users more control as well as peace of mind.

 The wallet also allows users to explore the world of decentralized apps.
 It’s a growing ecosystem that continues to improve over time.
 And as far as ease of use, you don’t have to enter lengthy addresses to send and receive crypto.
 Instead, Coinbase allows you to pay anyone around the world with just their Coinbase Wallet username.